Tee Higgins Player Prop Bets for the NFL Playoffs - Cincinnati vs. Tennessee - NewsBreak

 Discover player props odds, plays, and insights for Tee Higgins in his NFL Playoffs contest with the Cincinnati Bengals against the Tennessee Titans.

-There will be player prop betting options available for Tee Higgins ahead of Saturday's NFL action at 4:30 PM ET live on CBS.
-Higgins' Cincinnati Bengals enter a showdown against the Tennessee Titans at Nissan Stadium in the AFC Divisional round.
+Ahead of Saturday's game, here are the key stats and trends you need to know about Tee Higgins and his player prop bet options.
+He'll take the field starting at 4:30 PM ET on CBS.
+Higgins' Cincinnati Bengals square off against the Tennessee Titans at Nissan Stadium in the AFC Divisional round.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .